KizoDev/Food-Trucks/README.md

-# Food-Trucks
-API for finding food trucks near a specific location on a map
+# API for finding food trucks near a specific location on a map